 As a buyer, be careful to read the provisions in the real estate contract about the closing procedures, including escrow closing procedures.
 A buyer should be careful about closing a transaction in “escrow.”
 Escrowed closings have their own set of issues that must be addressed before the transaction can close.

 However, there’s still the matter of recording the deed.
 The seller delivers the deed to the buyer but the buyer doesn’t get to get the original deed right away.
 It needs to be recorded at the county courthouse, in the clerk’s office where the land records are kept.
-Deeds need to be properly recorded in order to make sure that the buyer is recognized as owner of the home in the chain of title.
+Deeds need to be properly recorded in order to make sure that the buyer is recognized as the owner of the home in the chain of title.

 How Can A Florida Real Estate Lawyer Help?

 There is nothing mandating that a home buyer have a lawyer’s counsel before going through with the purchase of his or her new home.
 However, this purchase may be the biggest financial transaction of the home buyer’s lifetime.
 It’s also one of the most complicated legal transactions most people ever experience.
 Some closings can take hours to complete, with hundreds of pages of documents to review and sign.